rafwell/laravel-simplegrid/README.md

 //Here, the key or array of fields is the name of the field. so, you can concatenate with the table name
 //You can make sub queries too
 $Grid->fields([
-    'birth_date'=>'Birthday', //If you not explicit the name of field, we use the principal table of query builded. in this case, employees's
+    'birth_date'=>'Birthday', //If you not explicit the name of table, we use the principal table of query builded. in this case, employees's
     'first_name'=>'First Name',
     'last_name'=>'Last Name',
     'gender'=>[